There are 4 questions you must answer to choose an appropriate statistical analysis.

 I am not advocating data fishing or ignoring real issues like assumptions.
 But I am a pragmatist.
-The reality is that statistics is filled with grey areas, and there is often good justification for using a variety of statistical approaches.
-This article outlines 5 issues to consider in choosing an analysis where you have options.
-These are all issues I take into account with my statistical consulting clients.
+The reality is that statistics is filled with grey areas, and there is often good justification for using a variety of statistical approaches to answer the same research question with the same set of variables.

 On the other extreme, if you’re publishing in Science, you’d better have every i dotted and every missing value multiply imputed even if you do get the same results from listwise deletion.

 If you don’t have the resources (question 2) to hire someone to do it, another approach will need to be considered.
-(And forget publishing in Science).
+(And forget publishing in Science.)

-4.Will you ever have to do this analysis (or something similar) again?
+4. Whether you ever have to do this analysis again

-Some masters and PHD students are not planning research careers.
+Some masters and PhD students are not planning research careers.
 If this is the one and only statistical analysis you’ll ever do, it is less important for you to put the time and resources into mastering complicated statistical analysis.

 You may have to educate your reviewers (and editor) about a more appropriate technique that they don’t know about.
 Be prepared with lots of references and possibly include some educational text in the paper or cover letter.